 Water wells have been around since 7500 BC and are obviously a tried and true utillity.
-The oldest known water wells are in Cyprus, but wells for home drinking water go back to 1820 in the United States.
-Wells are very common around Breckenridge.
-Summit County's rural character and low population density favor a distributed water system like this
+The oldest known water wells are in Cyprus, and town squares often featured a community well well into the last century.
+Eventually these were replaced with collective water delivery systems from a city or town's water supply to each home, but the use of individual wells for home drinking water go back to 1820 in the United States.
+In Summit County, where plenty of people value privacy over city dwelling, the house are just too few and far between to efficiently run water to every house.
+Our rural character and low population density favor a distributed, individualized water system like this.

-because many homeowners have purposely built outside of town for the solitude, privacy or quiet.
-Buyers shopping for real estate may be surprised to find their potential Breckenridge home has a well and that the town water services cover a very small radius and are just not available.
+Buyers shopping for real estate may be surprised to find their potential Breckenridge home has a well and that the town water services are far to far away to fesible connect, or are just not available.

 The depth and quality of water wells can vary greatly, but most of those established in Summit County are quite deep.
 This means their reservoirs are not easily affected by surface contamination but are more expensive to drill.

 For homes using water wells, often the waste water option is an Onsite Wastewater System (OWS) or a Septic System.
 State laws and county laws protect homeowners by requiring that wells are located a significant distance away (50 feet from a septic tank or sewer line and 100 feet from any leach field).

 Breckenridge well permits are recorded with the Colorado Division of Water Resources, 303.866.3447.
 To obtain information on a water well and forms, visit the Colorado Division of Water Resources website.

 BEFORE YOU BUY

 Before purchasing a home, another advisable test to ensure that you have adequate water is a well pump test showing how many gallons per minute the well pumps and the recovery rate of your well.